OCA/connector/connector/doc/guides/multiprocessing.rst

 .. note:: The ``openerp-connector-worker`` should not be launched
           alongside OpenERP when the latter does not run in multiprocess mode, because the interprocess signaling would not be done.

+.. hint:: The Magento Connector's buildout contains builtin commands to launch the workers:
+          :ref:`connectormagento:installation-with-buildout`